 Claimants who win a lawsuit or settle their aplastic anemia cases can receive compensation for exposure-related medical care, including:

 Lost income and diminished earning capacity

-Aplastic anemia is debilitating, and the danger of infections can often force a person to social distance at all costs, even if it means giving up their chosen profession.
-The loss of income and benefits can mean financial ruin for those families physically affected by the toxic chemicals in the drinking water at Camp Lejeune.
+Aplastic anemia is debilitating, and the danger of infections can often force a person with this diagnosis to practice social distancing at all costs, even if it means giving up their chosen profession.
+The loss of income and benefits can mean financial ruin for those families affected by the toxic chemicals in the drinking water at Camp Lejeune.

 Claimants may seek compensation for: